WlanKabL/WlanKabL/README.md

 This script automatically generates training reports based on predefined data and templates.
 It is specifically designed to simplify the management of training records for the IHK vocational training system.
 With configurable settings and a structured file and folder setup, the script produces PDF files with essential information such as start and end dates, trainee name, department, and report number automatically filled in.
-The user only needs to manually input fields like "Betriebliche Tätigkeit", "Unterweisung", and "Berufsschule" which can be done using tools like Jira and Untis "Mein Stundenplan."
+The user only needs to manually input fields like "Betriebliche Tätigkeit", "Unterweisung", and "Berufsschule," which can be done using tools like Jira and Untis "Mein Stundenplan."

 ### [RL-Shop-Tracking](https://github.com/WlanKabL/RL-Shop-Tracking)
 **Tech Stack:** Node.JS